 Dripping Springs home prices are not only among the most expensive in Texas, but Dripping Springs real estate also consistently ranks among the most expensive in America.

 Unlike some cities, Dripping Springs isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Dripping Springs are a mix of both white- and blue-collar jobs.
 Overall, Dripping Springs is a city of service providers, professionals, and managers.
 There are especially a lot of people living in Dripping Springs who work in maintenance occupations (15.40%), management occupations (10.86%), and sales jobs (10.07%).

-The citizens of Dripping Springs are very well educated compared to the average community in the nation: 37.55% of adults in Dripping Springs have a bachelor's degree or even advanced degree.
+The education level of Dripping Springs citizens is very high relative to the national average among all cities (21.84%): 37.55% of adults in Dripping Springs have a bachelor's degree or even advanced degree.

 The per capita income in Dripping Springs in 2018 was $36,235, which is wealthy relative to Texas and the nation.
 This equates to an annual income of $144,940 for a family of four.
 However, Dripping Springs contains both very wealthy and poor people as well.